duytq94/cross-platform-how-it-works/README.md

 Before starting, you can simply understand that the compilation (or interpretation) process will convert your programming language (e.g. Kotlin, Swift, Dart, JavaScript…), finally into executable machine code (which the CPU can execute).

 > And for me, calling a language interpreted or compiled is not a well-defined concept.
 Technically it all matters depending on the implementation, not part of the language specification.
+Let read to the end of this article and you know why I said that.

 We should go through native app (Android, iOS) compilation process to overview behind the scenes, then you’ll get about cross-platform (Flutter, React Native) easier.

 ## Android
 Android can be written by Java or Kotlin, so the Android compilation process, in short, is based on Java/Kotlin compilation process.

-- File .java/.kotlin is compiled by JAVAC (Java compiler)/Kotlin compiler => Java byte code (file .class).
+- File .java/.kotlin is compiled by JAVAC (Java compiler)/Kotlin compiler -> Java byte code (file .class).
 - With a normal Java app (e.g. run on Windows, Linux), there will be a JVM (Java virtual machine) converting these files to machine code and running by CPU.
-- But with Android, this .class file will be minimized by proguard, then is compiled by Dex compiler => Dex byte code (file .dex) => .apk.
+- But with Android, this .class file will be minimized by proguard, then is compiled by Dex compiler -> Dex byte code (file .dex) -> .apk.
 - When you launch (start up procedure) an Android app, file .dex will be converted to machine code by DVK/ART, and fed into memory, then executed by CPU.

 ![android compile](photos/android.png)